📝 DOCUMENTATION

 Since condition checks are performed continuously in real time, lookup tables are cached in Redis to optimize performance:

-- products: List of all available products
+: List of all available productspayment_methods

-- diamond_customers: List of all customers with diamond-tier membership
+: List of all diamond-tier customers

 Batch Flow